 At first, the Sixth Amendment applied only to federal cases.
 Later, the Supreme Court ruled that it applies to state courts too.

 The Confrontation Clause means that witnesses must testify in court under oath, and in the presence of the defendant.
-The only exception is for small children who may be traumatized by the experience.
+The only exceptions are around special circumstances, like to protect children, but the defendants rights still matter.

-Statements made out of court by a witness can’t be used against the defendant.
+Statements made out of court by a witness can’t be used against the defendant without being subject to cross examination.

 The jury’s verdict must be unanimous.
 That means all 12 jurors must agree.
-The Supreme Court does not enforce this rule on state courts, so states like Louisiana and Oregon allow 11-1 or 10-2 votes.
+As of 2019, the Supreme Court enforces this rule on state courts.
+Before the ruling, states like Louisiana and Oregon allow 11-1 or 10-2 votes.

 Trials are sometimes moved to a different location to ensure that the jury is impartial.